Selected Poems from "Why Dragons Think Glitter is Theirs"

 This particular, and perhaps idiosyncratic, idea of poetic function does not suggest that a poem need be declared “good” by academics and publishers—as medicines do not have to be “approved” by the government to be efficacious—making this kind of poetry is more like making a potion or a healing ritual; it is done simply because the gesture is demanded by know-how and circumstance.
 It is a kind of soul-work which requires a profoundly cultivated ability to respond—responsibility, empathy, courage—and this coupled with a healthy dose of abandon: “To write poetry “ in the words of Rilke, “is not wanting not desiring anything that can ever be achieved.”
 This is the situation that the old stories call “undertaking the impossible task.”

-The poetry of Randy Jones comes weeping and raging, raving and crooning; out of the night, erupting abruptly into the circle of our awareness; suddenly the world is wider and wilder than we had thought, and there be dragons for sure.
+Jones comes weeping and raging, raving and crooning; out of the night, erupting abruptly into the circle of our awareness; suddenly the world is wider and wilder than we had thought, and there be dragons for sure.

 Daniel Deardorff is the author of